gupta-anmol99/RoboVerse/README.md

 ### 📍Roadmap
 - Select 6 tasks common in rlbench and [RH20T](https://rh20t.github.io/static/RH20T_paper_compressed.pdf). ✅
 - Go through bbox cheker and detected checker ✅
-- Make a composite checker for multi joints
+- Make a composite checker for multi joints : **Next**
 - Document thier joint names and limits.
 - Add the success checker for them.
 - Verify success conditions with multiple trajectories.
 Some trajectores fall short of the typical success threshold.
 - Verify all 6 tasks.
+- Need to work on bbox detector for multi settings.

 ### Updates